david-cako/T430-Hackintosh/README.md

 - Boot to BIOS, `[F1]`

+- Set `Config > Display > Graphics Device` to `Discrete Graphics` and disable `OS Detection`.
+Switchable graphics are not supported with Hackintosh.
+The special sauce in this particular machine, and perhaps the only way discrete graphics will work on any modern laptop, is that there is a hard setting in the BIOS to override Optimus.

 - Ensure `Startup > Boot > Boot Mode` is set to `Both`, `UEFI First` and `CSM Enabled`

 - Enable `Security > Memory Protection`